evanmgray/evanmgray.github.io/public/why_mba/index.md

 ## 1. Introduction

 Next year, me, my partner, and two cats will leave our long-time home of Chicago.
-I'll be leaving my fully remote job as a project manager at an enterprise software startup, where I am appreciated and well-compensated, in order to enroll in Berkely Haas's full-time MBA program.
+I'll be leaving my fully remote job as a project manager at an enterprise software startup, where I am appreciated and well-compensated, in order to enroll in a full-time MBA program.

 My whole seven-year career has been in software.
 By opting to sacrifice two years of earning for a piece of paper with no intrinsic value, direct exposure to technology, or guarantee of employment in my current field (all while in a tech industry downtown) I'm taking on, to put it lightly, some risk.<sup>1</sup>

-However, I believe the risks are justified by the opportunities two years at Haas will provide <sup>2</sup>:
+However, I believe the risks are justified by the opportunities two years in business school will provide <sup>2</sup>:
 - **Chances to do great work** on a variety of problems with a variety of amazing people
 - **Guidance and practice reps** to develop my "personal brand" and networking skills, enabling me to find and make connections with people who enjoy working on similar problems
 - **An accelerated introduction** to a new area of the country with proximity to family, amazing nature, and great long-term career prospects